HarshTambade/Finolax-AI/README.md

 1. **Initial Setup**
    - Open the application in your browser
    - You'll see sample transactions pre-loaded for demonstration
+   - Explore the 5 tabs: Dashboard, Transactions, Jars, AI Insights, AI Coach

 2. **Add Your Transactions**
    - Navigate to the "Transactions" tab
    - Click "Add Transaction" and enter:
      - Type (Income/Expense)
      - Amount
-     - Category (auto-suggested based on description!)
+     - Category (auto-suggested!)
      - Description
    - Or upload a CSV file with your transaction history
+   - **NEW**: Categories are auto-detected with 80%+ accuracy

 3. **Explore AI Insights** (NEW!)
    - Go to the "AI Insights" tab
-   - View income predictions and confidence scores
+   - View income predictions and forecasts
-   - Check spending patterns and anomalies
+   - Analyze spending patterns and trends
-   - Review budget optimization suggestions
+   - Get budget optimization suggestions
-   - Monitor auto-categorization performance
+   - Check auto-categorization performance

 4. **Set Up Your Jars**
    - Go to the "Jars" tab